Halsu/halsu-plugins-for-streaming/README.md

 ### Wrap Source

 Selects the source for the light wrap color:
-- **Background Image**: Samples colors from a loaded background image, blurred and sampled directionally based on the light angle
+- **Background Image**: Samples colors from a loaded background image.
-- **Custom Color**: Uses a user-defined color for stylized looks or when you don't have a background plate
+- **Custom Color**: Uses a user-defined color for stylized looks or when you don't have a background plate.

 ![Wrap Source Dropdown](docs/images/Halsu_Relightwrap_09.png)